taranchik/social-media-scraping/README.md

 Short installation guide

 1. Rename env-example to .env and fill the necessary fields inside the file.
-2. Move entire project to the Hosting Provider Infrastructure.
-3. Run docker-compose up -d
+2. Run docker-compose up -d